 Investing in Europe.
 A number of countries in the European Union (the "EU") have experienced, and may continue to experience, severe economic and financial difficulties, increasing the risk of investing in the European markets.
 In particular, many EU nations are susceptible to economic risks associated with high levels of debt, notably due to investments in sovereign debt of countries such as Greece, Italy, Spain, Portugal, and Ireland.
 As a result, financial markets in the EU have been subject to increased volatility and declines in asset values and liquidity.
 Responses to these financial problems by European governments, central banks and others, including austerity measures and reforms, may not work, may result in social unrest, and may limit future growth and economic recovery or have other unintended consequences.
 Further defaults or restructurings by governments and others of their debt could have additional adverse effects on economies, financial markets, and asset valuations around the world.
-Greece, Ireland, and Portugal have already received one or more "bailouts" from other Eurozone member states, and it is unclear how much additional funding they will require or if additional Eurozone member states will require bailouts in the future.
-One or more other countries may also abandon the euro and/or withdraw from the EU, placing its currency and banking system in jeopardy.
-The impact of these actions, especially if they occur in a disorderly fashion, is not clear, but could be significant and far-reaching.

-In addition, certain European countries have recently experienced negative interest rates on certain fixed-income instruments.
+In addition, certain European countries have experienced negative interest rates on certain fixed-income instruments.
 A negative interest rate policy is an unconventional central bank monetary policy tool where nominal target interest rates are set with a negative value (i.e., below zero percent) intended to help create self-sustaining growth in the local economy.
 Negative interest rates may result in heightened market volatility and may detract from the Fund's performance to the extent the Fund is exposed to such interest rates.